 At Children’s Nature Retreat, we have over 200 domesticated livestock and exotic animals from around the globe.
 Unlike many zoos, we acquire our animals out of necessity.
 Many of our animals were surrendered to us and placed in our care because they were are no longer receiving the care they need to survive.
 Each of our animals has a unique story.
 When you visit us, you will learn everything there is to know about them, what makes them so incredibly special, how they ended up in our care, and why they need us.

 2. Animal Sanctuaries Provide a More Personal Experience.

 Our wildlife sanctuary is a ranch-style retreat designed to facilitate a magical learning experience.
 Unlike the Zoo, The Children’s Nature Retreat is small in scale and allows for a smaller and more intimate experience.
 At The Children’s Retreat, we understand the benefits of an unstructured exploration tour and guided tours.
-An unstructured tour allows visitors to develop a relationship with nature in a more organic setting.
+An unstructured tour allows visitors to develop a relationship with nature in a more biological setting.
 And a guided tour will enable participants to learn more detailed information about each of our animals.
 Either way, each of the tours are crafted to provide a top-notch-educational experience.

 3.By Visiting an Animal Sanctuary, You Will Be Supporting a Good Cause.